Celebrate (Whitney Houston and Jordin Sparks song): Chart performance

-For the week June 16, 2012, "Celebrate" debuted at number 34 on the US Adult R&B Airplay chart, eventually reaching number ten for the week of September 1, 2012, becoming her 14th top ten single on the chart, which at the time tied her with Toni Braxton and Alicia Keys for the second most top tens on the chart for a female artist.
-During that same week, "Celebrate" also debuted at number 84 on the US Hot R&B/Hip-Hop Songs chart, and has since peaked at number 39.
-"Celebrate" is Houston's milestone 40th top 40 R&B hit.
+For the week June 16, 2012, "Celebrate" debuted at number 34 on the Billboard Adult R&B Airplay chart, eventually reaching number ten for the week of September 1, 2012, becoming Houston's 14th top ten single on the chart, which at the time tied her with Toni Braxton and Alicia Keys for the second most top tens on the chart for a female artist.

+During that same week, "Celebrate" also debuted at number 84 on the Billboard Hot R&B/Hip-Hop Songs chart and peaked at number 39.
+It was Houston's milestone fortieth top 40 R&B hit.

-The song debuted and peaked on the US Adult Contemporary Billboard chart at number 26, becoming Houston's 32nd top 40th hit on that chart.
+The song debuted and peaked on the Billboard adult contemporary chart at number 26, becoming Houston's 32nd top 40th hit on that chart.

 The song also reached number nine on the Gospel Digital Song Sales chart, becoming Houston's tenth top ten single off that chart and Sparks' first.

 Music video

 Background

 A shot of Sparks wearing a Whitney Houston I'm Your Baby Tonight T-shirt in a special ode to the late singer in the video.

 A shot of the Sparkle cast dancing during Whitney's verse.

 The music video for "Celebrate" was filmed on May 30, 2012.
 The video was shot over two days in down town Los Angeles and is directed by Marcus Raboy.
 A preview of the video premiered on Entertainment Tonight on June 4, 2012.
 The music video made its world premiere on BET's 106 & Park on June 27, 2012.
-The music video treatment originally was set to include both Sparks and Houston, But with her unexpected passing in February 2012 before the video was shot the treatment had been changed.
+The music video treatment originally was set to include both Sparks and Houston, but with her unexpected passing, the treatment had been changed.

 Sparks says "When we did the song, we planned on it being Whitney and me.
 But she's not here, so we wanted to make it a tribute to her.
 So it's fun, upbeat and exciting — there are clips from the movie and the main cast is in the video too.
 It's me, Tika Sumpter, Carmen Ejogo, Derek Luke, Omari Hardwick ...
 Goapele is in it and Mike Epps.
 We're all just having a good time [and the premise is] they all come over to my house singing along to Whitney's music.
 And we're missing her and celebrating her as well.
 It's actually pretty simple, but when you watch it and hear her voice along with it, it makes it so much more."